joshfermin/twitterstream/README.md

 TWITTER_ACCESS_KEY=xxxx
 ```

-Install dependencies
+Install dependencies:
 ```
 npm install
 ```

-Start server and you should see incoming tweets.
-See routes.js to see what is streaming.
+Start server and you should see incoming tweets and their sentiment analysis printing to the console.
 ```
 npm start
 ```